Troisgros family: Restaurants

-In September 2006, Michel Troisgros opened the restaurant Cuisine(s) Michel Troisgros in the Hyatt Regency Hotel in Tokyo.
-The address quickly became a good reputation and obtained two stars in the Michelin Guide in 2008.
-The cuisine offered is close to the spirit of Roanne, but Michel leaves his chefs the freedom to create new dishes, which are initiated from local and seasonal products.
-This leads to French cuisine with a slight oriental accent.
+In September 2006, Michel Troisgros opened the restaurant Cuisine(s) Michel Troisgros in the Hyatt Regency Hotel in Tokyo, which obtained two stars in the 2008 Michelin Guide.
+The cuisine offered was close to the spirit of Roanne, but Michel left his chefs the freedom to create new dishes, which were initiated from local and seasonal products, leading to a French cuisine with a slight Asian accent.
 The restaurant closed in 2019.